 Hertfordshire demographic model

 We use our Hertfordshire Demographic Model to provide the baseline evidence required to support a request for planning obligations.
-Our model ensures we can meet the three tests necessary in respect of planning obligations.
+Our model ensures we can meet the three statutory tests in respect of planning obligations

 The Model projects the number of people likely to be resident within a given development based on a range of demographic and development-specific data available to the county council.
 We also calibrate our model against observed demographic trends studied in our Pupil Yield Survey.